typelevel/squants/README.md

 ```

 ## Natural Language Features
-Implicit conversions give the DSL some features that allows client code to express quantities in a more natural way.
+Implicit conversions give the DSL some features that allows user code to express quantities in a
+more naturally expressive and readable way.

 Create Quantities using Unit Of Measure Factory objects (no implicits required)